-The Contact Project was the object of a pre-feasibility study in 2013 over the eastern portion of the property by the Company predecessor and encloses an historical resource of 141 million tons of 0.22% Cu at a 0.07% Cu cut-off grade.
-The Company is considering additional reverse circulation infill drilling to follow-up and expand higher grade resources in the area of previously drilled holes EN104 which returned 22 meters of 1.003% copper starting at 44 meters and EN111 that returned 59 meters of 0.698% copper starting at 3 meters.
+The Contact Project was the object of a historical pre-feasibility study in 2013 over the eastern portion of the property by the Company predecessor and encloses an historical resource of 141 million tons of 0.22% Cu at a 0.07% Cu cut-off grade.
+The Company is considering additional infill drilling to follow-up and expand higher grade resources in the area of previously drilled holes EN104 which returned 22 meters of 1.003% copper starting at 44 meters and EN111 that returned 59 meters of 0.698% copper starting at 3 meters.
 Selected shallow core holes are also intended to obtain material for further metallurgical testing and to provide additional recovery information required for potential mine planning.
-It is estimated that US\$750,000 will accomplish these goals.
-A map of the project can be found in the Corporate Presentation, which can be viewed at the Company's website at the following URL: http://copperbankcorp.com/wp-content/uploads/2017/11/WEB-November-14-2017-CBK-Presentation.compressed.pdf
+It is estimated that US\$750,000 will realize these goals.
+A map of the project can be found in the Corporate Presentation, which can be viewed at the Company's website www.copperbankcorp.com